 Grand Designs

-Scattered across south Wales is a number of historic mansions and manors that reflect our ever-changing and industrial heritage
+Scattered across south Wales are a number of historic mansions and manors that reflect our ever-changing and industrial heritage

 Dyffryn House